A Homeowner’s Guide to Construction Defect Laws

 Your home is a huge investment and in order to protect it during a defect dispute, a construction defect law advocate can be of great assistance.
 Construction defect disputes can be complex as they typically involve several defendants and insurance companies.

 The attorneys of Millin & Millin have the resources necessary to achieve favorable outcomes for their clients.
-If you believe the damages to your home are the result of a construction defect, it is important to consult with our trusted construction defect attorneys in McAllen so you won’t miss out on your right to recover damages from the responsible party.
+If you believe the damages to your home are the result of a construction defect, it is important to consult with our trusted construction defect attorneys so you won’t miss out on your right to recover damages from the responsible party.